zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

      ```
     <copy>SHOW VARIABLES LIKE 'use_secondary_engine%';</copy>
     ```
-12. Runing additional queries.
+12. Run additional queries.
 Remember to turn on and off the `use_secondary_engine`  to compare the execution time.

     (Example  **SET SESSION `use_secondary_engine`=On;**)